WE ARE CURRENTLY NOT ACCEPTING ADMISSIONS FOR THIS SPECIES. PLEASE VISIT ANIMAL HELP NOW TO FIND A WILDLIFE CENTER THAT IS ACCEPTING THEM NEAR YOU.

 Please contact us at 713-468-8972 as soon as possible to determine further steps.
 If we are closed, leave a voicemail and follow the Temporary Care Instructions below.

-- Houston Humane Society Wildlife Center (HHS Wildlife Center) recommends that you wear gloves or use a cloth barrier when handling wildlife.
+- Houston Humane Society Wildlife Center (HHS Wildlife Center) recommends that you never handle wildlife directly.
+Use a broom or stick to direct the bird into a box.
+If needed, use thick gloves or a cloth barrier as well.

 - Do not give the animal any food or liquids.
 Feeding an animal an incorrect diet can result in injury or death.
 In addition, rescued animals can get wet from liquids and become hypothermic and/or spill food on their fur/feathers, potentially causing damage.

-- Keep the animal in a warm, dark, quiet place.
+- Keep the bird in a warm, dark, quiet place.
 Darkness makes the animal feel more secure.
-If the animal is a baby, the box can be placed half on and half off a heating pad set on low.
-If the animal gets too warm it will move to the other end of the box.
+If the bird is a baby, the box can be placed half on and half off a heating pad set on low.
+If the baby gets too warm, it will move to the other end of the box.
 Do not place adult animals on a heating pad.

 - If an animal has been caught by a cat or dog, please call HHS Wildlife Center immediately at 713-468-8972.
 Even if wounds are not visible, the animal needs medical intervention as soon as possible.